-Globally 2.4 billion people live without access to improved sanitation: Almost 1 billion of these people practice open defecation.
-Despite significant gains — almost 2.1 billion people gained access to toilets or latrines since 1990 — sanitation was one of the most off-track Millennium Development Goals (MDG) globally.
-Only 68% of the world’s population has access to improved sanitation, but 70% of the Sub-Saharan Africa population and 53% of South Asia still lack access.
+Globally 2.3 billion people live without access to a basic sanitation service: almost 892 million of these people practice open defecation.
+Despite significant gains — over 2.2 billion people gained access to improved toilets or latrines since 1990 — sanitation was one of the most off-track Millennium Development Goals (MDGs) globally.
+Today, only 68% of the world’s population has access to basic sanitation, and only 39% of people have access to safely managed sanitation (which includes containment, through safe collection and conveyance, to treatment and end use/disposal).
+Further, 72 of people in Sub-Saharan Africa and 50 of people in South Asia still lack access to basic sanitation services (i.e., an improved toilet/latrine).
 The world missed the MDG target for sanitation by almost 700 million people.

-Lack of sanitation also holds back economic growth.
-Poor sanitation costs billions to some countries, amounting to the equivalent of 6.3% of GDP in Bangladesh, 6.4% of GDP in India, 7.2% of GDP in Cambodia, 2.4% of GDP in Niger, and 3.9% of GDP in Pakistan annually.
-The economic losses are mainly driven by premature deaths, the cost of health care treatment, lost time and productivity seeking treatment, and finding access to sanitation facilities.
+A lack of sanitation also holds back economic growth.
+Poor sanitation costs billions to some countries, amounting to the equivalent of 6.3% of GDP in Bangladesh (2007), 6.4% of GDP in India (2006), 7.2% of GDP in Cambodia (2005), 2.4% of GDP in Niger (2012), and 3.9% of GDP in Pakistan (2006).
+The economic losses are mainly driven by premature deaths, the cost of health care treatment, lost time and productivity seeking treatment, and lost time and productivity finding access to sanitation facilities.
 Pollution resulting from improper disposal and treatment of wastewater and domestic fecal sludge also affects both water resources and ecosystems.
-At the same time, fecal sludge and wastewater can provide valuable resources (water, nutrients, and energy) and economic opportunities, especially in urban areas and in water-scarce environments.
+At the same time, fecal sludge and wastewater can provide valuable resources (water, nutrients, soil conditioner, briquettes and energy) and economic opportunities, especially in urban areas and in water-scarce environments.